Google L5 Coding Interview: What Actually Changes

 - Correctness proofs: You don't wait to be asked "why does this work?"
 You explain the invariant as you build the solution.
 "This works because we're maintaining the property that everything to the left of the pointer satisfies the predicate."

 - Edge case identification: You raise edge cases before the interviewer does.
-Empty inputs, single-element arrays, boundary conditions in binary search, integer overflow in arithmetic.
+Empty inputs, single element arrays, boundary conditions in binary search, integer overflow in arithmetic.
 L4 candidates handle edge cases when prompted.
 L5 candidates surface them first.

 - Complexity improvement: After a working solution, you propose optimisations without being asked.
-"This runs in O(n log n) because of the sort.
-If the input were already sorted, we could drop that to O(n) with a two-pointer approach."
+"This runs in

 The evaluator isn't scoring you on a harder rubric.
 They're scoring you on the depth of reasoning you demonstrate voluntarily.
 Preparation guides that frame L5 as "harder problems" are pointing you in the wrong direction.